mmaroti/uasat/README.md

-For example, a binary relation over a 5-element set is expressed by a 5×5 boolean matrix R. This relation is transitive if and only if R·R ≤ R, where the matrix multiplication is evaluated using disjunction and conjunction (instead of boolean addition and product) and ≤ is the logical element-wise implication.
+For example, a binary relation over a 5-element set is expressed by a 5×5 boolean matrix R. This relation is transitive if and only if R·R ≤ R, where the matrix multiplication is evaluated using disjunction and conjunction (instead of boolean addition and multiplication) and ≤ is the logical element-wise implication.
 Operations, equations and other mathematical objects and properties can also be expressed using tensors and tensor operations, and these are captured in this package.
 You should use these